 - 1. What additional data collection procedures might have been useful to consider in designing a culturally responsive evaluation? - 2.
 Given findings as briefly summarized, what aspects of cultural context might add meaning to guide recommendations? - 3.
-Were results shared in culturally congruent ways?
+Were results shared in a culturally congruent way?